 Median CPI Up 0.2% in March

 The Federal Reserve Bank of Cleveland reports the median Consumer Price Index rose 0.2% (2.6% annualized rate) in March.
-The 16% trimmed-mean Consumer Price Index also rose 0.2% (2.2% annualized rate) during the month.
-The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics’ (BLS) monthly CPI report.
+The 16% trimmed-mean Consumer Price Index also increased 0.2% (2.4% annualized rate) during the month.

 Federal Reserve Bank of Cleveland